 We reduce our emissions pursuant to the belief that it is our responsibility to ensure that future generations can live and work in a liveable world.
 The first VINCI Energies predecessor was founded in 1753.
 Throughout our history, as well as in our vision for the future, continuity is one of our most important driving forces.
 We are alert to how we carry out our core activities and we assume responsibility for the social context and for the environment.
-At the end of our Manifesto conviction we do ‘promote green growth’.
+At the end of our Manifesto conviction we do ‘accelerating the environmental transition’.
 Our Manifesto expresses the essence of our Corporate Social Responsibility policy in eight commitments.

 Reducing our CO-2 emissions

-How does VINCI Energies promote green growth?
-In the Netherlands, we aim to reduce our greenhouse gas emissions by 40% in 2030 compared to 2018, with the ultimate goal of being CO2 neutral by 2050 in accordance with Paris Climate Agreement.
+How does VINCI Energies accelerate the environmental transition.?
+In the Netherlands, we aim to reduce our greenhouse gas emissions by 40% in 2030 compared to 2018 for scope 1 and 2 as well as 20% for scope 3, with the ultimate goal of being CO2 neutral by 2050 in accordance with Paris Climate Agreement.
 In addition, we support our clients and partners in their search for better energy efficiency.
 We encourage them, but also our suppliers, to follow our environmentally responsible approach.

 Our objective to reduce the emission of greenhouse gases by 40% by 2030 is supported by our business units.
 Not only the footprint of their own operating activities, but supporting customers and partners in their search for improving their energy efficiency also is a key focus in this respect.

 Business units and brands assume their own responsibility

 To achieve our target, VINCI Energies uses the CO2 Performance Ladder in the Netherlands.
 This helps to focus on our action points to be more CO2-aware in our operations, in our business units and in the execution of our projects.
 The main focus areas are energy and fuel savings, the efficient use of materials and the use of sustainable energy.